Things to See & Do

 The South West also has some fascinating heritage experiences, many linked to the region's tall trees and spectacular coastline.
 The Golden Outback incorporates gold mining and agricultural heritage, including Kalgoorlie and some of WA's most spectacular displays of wildflowers in the Spring.

 Museums Australia (WA) has published a series of brochures in partnership with the Heritage Council to help you find museums, galleries and heritage attractions.
-These are available from participating sites, the Heritage Council, RAC, Museums Australia and visitor centres throughout WA.
+These can be downloaded from the menu bar or hard copies are available from the Heritage Council, RAC, Museums Australia and visitor centres throughout WA.
 Many of WA's smaller attractions are run by local volunteers so remember to check opening times before your visit.

 Click on the links below to browse things to see and do by region.
 The Top Trails WA website is also a handy resource.